axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-token.md

 ---
-description: Transfer ERC20 tokens from Ronin to Ethereum using Ronin Bridge.
+description: Bridge ERC20 tokens from Ronin to Ethereum using Ronin Bridge.
 slug: /apps/ronin-bridge/withdraw-token
 title: Withdraw an ERC20 token
 ---